irchelp/irchelp.github.io/security/socialeng.md

 # Social Engineering

-Social Engineering refers to a version of the classical confidence game.
-It's no small secret that the weakest link in computer security is often the person at the keyboard.
+Social engineering is a version of the classical confidence game.
+It is quite well-known that the weakest link in computer security is often the person at the keyboard.

 A social engineer takes advantage of the human tendency to trust, and may additionally take advantage of a user's lack of understanding of the system they are working with.